lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-11-swift-parsers-imperative.markdown

 			}
 			return Result.Error(decodeError("Could not parse 'name' as a String")) }
-		return Result.Error(decodeError("Could not parse 'type' as a String")) }
+		return Result.Error(decodeError("Could not parse 'kind' as a String")) }

 This doesn't look great.
 The nesting is terrible, the Failure and Success conditions are separated around the conditional.
 In this case, there are only three values, a Model with more properties would make the nesting significantly worse.
 In Objective-C this can be better tackled by returning early on failure, however this would require lots of force unwrapping[^nested-branching].
 Conditional Statements are required as Failure when one of the values is missing is a requirement of our Model and is guaranteed to exist in the XML.